 I’ve already said more than I need to because I’m probably just distracting you from actually looking at the furniture.
-There is SO MUCH MORE than what we’ve shown in this post, so feel free to head over to Wayfair to browse it all.
+There is SO MUCH MORE than what we’ve shown in this post, so feel free to head over to browse it all.

 There are sofas, coffee tables, nightstands, dining tables, chairs, headboards, a bed, and even this mirror that’s earning all the extra credit in our bedroom for reflecting my capiz chandelier (it’s like I have two of them now ;)

 So this is me officially zipping my trap, getting out of your way, and spooning with my new chair boyfriend (John’s fine with it because he’s busy gushing about how smoothly the dresser drawers glide).

 Thanks so much to everyone who has been so excited and supportive about this whole new adventure for us!
 We are SO EXCITED to have these things out in the world!